jamesAforster/CV/README.md

 On the course I went from being a code novice with minimal Ruby knowledge, to working as part of a team of students developing an application in Javascript with several different API's, using new technologies and frameworks.
 Over the three months at Makers, I used Agile processes throughout, programmed in both Ruby and JavaScript, utilised TDD, BDD and Pair Programming, and ignited a real passion for software development.

 Before that, I worked for sales and account management for several years, most recently for Makers Academy, where I was handling six-figure partnerships with companies like KPMG, Capgemini, Global, Expedia and others.
-Whilst at Makers I found my passion for the problem-solving and creative applications of software development, and decided to take the course myself.
+Whilst at Makers I realised a goal to learn how to code, and became totally hooked on the problem-solving and creative applications of development.
+I decided to completely change my career, and haven't looked back 🚀

 ## Projects
 | Name                         | Description            | Tech/tools        |